-Our aim is that a person with type 2 diabetes can go to any general practice in the Lakes DHB region and receive excellent care for their diabetes
+Our aim is that a person with type 2 diabetes can go to any general practice in Taranaki and receive excellent care for their diabetes.

 This folder is to give all general practice teams a resource for type 2 diabetes.
-It is filled with practical information, hints and tips that are intended to support people who are beginning to work in diabetes, through to proficient nurses developing knowledge and clinical reasoning in diabetes care.
+It is filled with practical information, hints and tips that are intended to support people who are beginning to work in diabetes through to proficient nurses developing knowledge and clinical reasoning in diabetes care.